lfoppiano/document-qa/README.md

 **Work in progress**

-- Select the model+embedding combination you want ot use.
+- Select the model+embedding combination you want ot use (for LLama2 you must acknowledge their licence both on meta.com and on huggingface.
+See [here](https://huggingface.co/meta-llama/Llama-2-70b-chat-hf)).
 - Enter your API Key (Open AI or Huggingface).
 - Upload a scientific article as PDF document.
 You will see a spinner or loading indicator while the processing is in progress.
 - Once the spinner stops, you can proceed to ask your questions